webrtc-for-the-curious/webrtc-for-the-curious/content/docs/02-signaling.md

 ### SDP Values used by WebRTC

-This list is not extensive, but this is a list of common attributes that you will see in a Session Description from a WebRTC Agent.
+This is a list of some common attributes that you will see in a Session Description from a WebRTC Agent.
 Many of these values control the subsystems that we haven't discussed yet.

 ##### `group:BUNDLE`
-Bundling is the act of running multiple types of traffic over one connection.
+Bundling is an act of running multiple types of traffic over one connection.
 Some WebRTC implementations use a dedicated connection per media stream.
 Bundling should be preferred.

 ##### `fingerprint:sha-256`
-This is a hash of the certificate the peer is using for DTLS.
+This is a hash of the certificate a peer is using for DTLS.
 After the DTLS handshake is completed you compare this to the actual certificate to confirm you are communicating with whom you expect.

 ##### `setup:`
 This controls the DTLS Agent behavior.
 This determines if it runs as a client or server after ICE has connected.
 The possible values are: